mutchinick/dynamodb-eventbridge-driven-ecomm-nodejs-result/README.md

 ### Error Handling & The `doSomething`/`publishEvent` Pattern

-Handling errors correctly is the most critical part of making the `doSomething`/`publishEvent` pattern reliable.
+Handling errors correctly is a critical part of making the `doSomething`/`publishEvent` pattern reliable.
 A key concept here is to have domain errors that provide the required information about the error—like `DuplicateEventRaisedError`, `OrderStockDepletedError`, or `PaymentFailedError` to name a few—and the distinction between transient and non-transient errors.

 - **Transient Errors:** These are errors where the operation can and should be retried.
 The expectation is that the error condition is temporary.
 Common examples include database connection issues or network timeouts.
 We also have _purposefully designed_ transient errors, like the `PaymentFailedError` from our fake payment SDK, which we expect to retry.